UCSFMemoryAndAging/macpie/doc/source/api_docs/api_reference.rst

 API Reference
 =============

-The API Reference provides an overview of all public objects, functions and methods implemented in GeoPandas.
-All classes and function exposed in ``geopandas.*`` namespace plus those listed in the reference are public.
+The API Reference provides an overview of all public objects, functions and methods implemented in MACPie.

 .. toctree::
   :maxdepth: 2